 As for the hardware, you should make sure that your motherboard has the required PCIe slots (for internal cards) or the required USB ports (for external cards).
 While a regular ATX motherboard might have all the PCIe slots you could ever need, the same could not be said for microATX and miniATX ones.
 Furthermore, be sure to check if your graphics card is blocking the PCIe slot and/or if there is sufficient space to fit the sound card comfortably next to it.

 As for the USB ports, that should not be a problem.
-Every modern motherboard has enough USB 2.0 ports to go around, and USB 3.0+ is backwards compatible.
+Every modern motherboard has enough USB 2.0 ports to go around, and USB 3.0+ is backward compatible.
 Unless you’re still using dated hardware, a lack of USB ports shouldn’t be a problem.
-Moreover, keep in mind that plugging your external sound card into the back panel is preferable, since a front-panel connection could lead to lower quality audio.
+Moreover, keep in mind that plugging your external sound card into the back panel is preferable since a front-panel connection could lead to lower-quality audio.

 Should I get an internal or external sound card?